swartout/swartout.github.io/_posts/2022-12-25-intuitive-explanation-of-gpt-part-2.md

 Taking the matrix multiplication of the input matrix, `(T, d_model)`, and the query weight matrix, `(d_model, dk)`, we result in a query matrix of shape `(T, dk)`.
 Note that this is the same as using individual vectors - here the vectors are stacked on top of each other.
 The key vector for the second word would be the second row of the key matrix, so on for other words/matrices.

-Here we can see the generated query, key, and value matricies - all with the same shape.
+Here we can see the generated query, key, and value matrices - all with the same shape.

 ![get scores for all of the words](/assets/GPT/GPT_00051.jpg)

-If we recall back before matrix-land, the next step in psudocode roughly is:
+If we recall back before matrix-land, the next step in pseudocode roughly is:

 ```text
 for query in query: